 Welch Allyn Pro 6000 Ear Speculum Case Study

 Welch Allyn was looking for a company capable of creating a long-lasting probe tip for their Pro 6000 Ear Speculum.
 They needed a company capable of plating the probe tip without compromising its already tight and sleek design, while also ensuring that the tip was durable.
-They needed a company that could plate the PC/ABS portion of the tip with a reliable and resilient adhesive.
+They needed a company that could plate the PC/ABS portion of the tip with a reliable and resilient adhesion.
 That’s where we stepped in to help.

 The area we plated had a specific design that had to be adhered to.
 The tip would be inserted into a patient’s ear to gauge their temperature.
 The tip was required to be plated with three strips of different metal bands to accurately gauge the temperature of the patient at various locations within the patient’s ear.
 The tip would be molded from a multi-shot plastic component.